It is a sorting process.

 - Rachel Naomi Remen

-Bereavement counselling offers a safe, supportive space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss and what this means to you.
-The open space of therapy gives you room to reflect, remember and mourn; encouraging you to pause and pay attention to your grief and offering support as you navigate your way through difficult waters.
+Bereavement counselling offers a safe, supportive space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
+Therapy gives you room to reflect, remember and mourn.

 There's no 'right' or 'wrong' way to grieve or find you way after a death - how you do this will be unique to you.
 It'll be influenced and shaped by many different things, for example - your personality and life history, your particular relationship with the person who died, your memories of them, the way in which they died and so on.

-Through this process of talking together and sifting through your memories, reflections and feelings, you can start to make sense of things, find meaning and gather yourself together again.
+Through this process of talking together and sifting through your memories, reflections and feelings, you can begin to find calm and make sense of things, discover meaning and gather yourself together again.
 This helps you to re-connect with your strengths, regain your balance and find your best path ahead.